Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/output.md

 ![batch run output screenshot](batch-run-output.png)

-[^1]: Keeping track of the serial number is done using a local file named "sequence.dat".
+<a name="footnote1">1</a>: Keeping track of the serial number is done using a local file named "sequence.dat".